Chapter 1 - An Eerie Similarity

 “It’s a raven,” Ana corrected him.

-"Ravens represent freedom and eternal life.
-How'd you feel being misunderstood just because of the way you look?"
+“Ravens are way bigger, and their beaks are different.
+How’d you feel being misunderstood just because you look like something else?”

-"You sound like my old English teacher," Aeron muttered, taking the spray gun from her hand and continuing to clean up the area.
-The froth of the chemicals blasted toward the dry blood and uprooted it up from the concrete.
+“What are you?
+A bird expert?”
+Aeron muttered, taking the spray gun from her hand and continuing to clean up the area.
+The foam of the chemicals blasted toward the dry blood and uprooted it up from the concrete.

 Ana peered back up at the bird, but it had already flown away.